Saghen/neovim-lua-rust-template/README.md

   'username/your-plugin',
   version = '*', -- only required with prebuilt binaries

+  -- optional, see `lua/init.lua`
-  -- download prebuilt binaries, from github releases dependencies = 'saghen/blink.download',
+  -- download prebuilt binaries, from github releases, and setup `cpath` dependencies = 'saghen/blink.download',
   -- OR build from source
   build = 'cargo build --release',